A Place for Mom

 Lack of appetite is a common cause of poor senior nutrition.
 It’s important to first address the causes of appetite decline in older people, according to research from the National Institute of Health Research.[02]
 There can be many causes, but researchers concluded that simply improving the “mealtime ambiance” and “enhancing the flavor of food” can work wonders for a senior’s appetite.

-• Offering visually appealing food
+• Offer visually appealing food.

 Let our care assessment guide you